 Wishing you a successful leadership tenure.

-Nancy Ekpezu is a seasoned school administrator, management consultant and coach in Lagos, Nigeria and has over twenty-five years’ experience in the education sector.
+Nancy Ekpezu is a seasoned school administrator, management consultant and clife oach in Lagos, Nigeria and has over twenty-six years’ experience in the education sector.
 You may contact her on the Whatsapp-enabled number +234-8035880367.
+Or send an email to email@example.com if you need her to be your coach or mentor.